-Figure 5.11.
+Figure 5.13.
 Job Tickets: Settle Ticket

 After Settle, the ticket is effectuated without proxy printing.
 This implements the scenario where the Job Ticket Operator prints the attached PDF with an external program, and registers the printing occurrence (including financial cost) in SavaPage.
 After settlement, the Ticket is automatically closed and removed from the list.
-And, the user is optionally notified by email: see Section 3.4.8, "Job Ticket Print" [51].
+And, the user is optionally notified by email or a Notification Plug-in: see Section 3.5.9, "Job Ticket Print" [53].